COSC3020/binary-search-Will-GreinerUWYO/README.md

 Asked the TA for help with the logic, the TA suggested using floor instead of -1 on my midpoint variable.
 I asked Lars for help with figuring out how to make my recursive method work, and he suggested creating a new function to help me track the index value.

-After bashing my head into recursion, I flipped a coin and it decided I should switch to a non-recursive method.
-The recursive code is in a seperate .md file
+After bashing my head into recursion, I decided I should switch to a non-recursive method.
+The recursive code I wrote is in a seperate .md file and I might come back to it as the wild card.